woodydrn/self-modifying-network/README.md

 - Verify gradient clipping not too tight (±5.0 recommended)
 - Ensure weight clipping allows sufficient range (±20.0)
 - Confirm activation functions: tanh for hidden, linear for output
-- Check that tag-based selective activation is disabled (all neurons should fire)
+- Check that tag-based selective activation is enabled (only neurons with matching tags should fire)

 ### Network exploding to large values
 - Reduce learning rate (try 0.01 or 0.001)